tomtetzlaff/dict2tex/README.md

 The example in the `example` folder demonstrates how to generate LaTeX macros and parameter tables from a toy parameter set.

-The full example can be executed by invoking `make'
+The full example can be executed by invoking `make`

 `example/create_params_file.py`: Creates a mock-up parameter set and stores it in `params.json`.